National Roots Day

 Many people are uninterested in where their ancestors came from…until they start researching the topic deeper.
 And then suddenly it turns out that their family history was a long and fascinating one, and they become obsessed with finding out everything possible about where their forefather come from that they talk the ear off of anyone even remotely interested.
 Maybe they were related to a famous person who made a significant discovery or took part in an important battle or other historical event?

-The History of Roots Day
+The History of National Roots Day

 One of the most important aspects of Root Day is that it falls directly before Christmas, thus illustrating the importance and meaning of family during these times especially.
 Holidays are traditionally spent with any and all kinds of family, so it is only fitting that a holiday celebrating or ancestral heritage should fall during the same period.
-Roots Day has been celebrated by many for over 40 years.
+National Roots Day has been celebrated by many for over 40 years.

-How to Celebrate Roots Day
+How to celebrate National Roots Day

 The best way to go about celebrating National Roots Day is to look into your own roots.
 Almost everyone inhabiting the “New World” is likely related to the thousands upon thousands of European immigrants who decided to leave their homelands for a variety of reasons.